Of course, I’m grateful to be alive, but that does not mean I need be quiet. Nope. It does not. After all, “your silence will not protect you”.

 So yes, I did feel the unspoken message in that doctor’s words was: Maybe you shouldn’t complain about your lingering side effects.
 Maybe you should just suck it up and be grateful that you’re alive.

 And this post is not meant to be a criticism of that doctor.
 Okay, maybe it is a little bit.

 I’m trying to make another point about tiptoeing through survivorship.

 And that point is that another expectation out there is that we survivors should perhaps keep quiet more often.
 We shouldn’t complain, or even talk too much about certain things.

 We should suck it up more and just be grateful.

 The danger in that perhaps is that some will suffer in silence.
 Or that too many will be satisfied with the status quo.

 If we don’t speak up about what we are dealing with regarding treatment side effects (or whatever it is), who will know?
 Who will listen?
 Who will care?

 And how will things ever improve for those who come after us?

 I love the quote below from Audre Lorde, author of The Cancer Journals.
-Somehow this quote seems fitting, not just today and not just for this post, but for any day and for any post.
-Don’t you agree?
+Somehow her words seem fitting, not just today and not just for this post, but for any day and any post: